Why Should I Hire a Spinal Cord Injury Attorney?

 Two spinal cord injury attorneys meet at a desk to review scans of a catastrophic injury on a tablet.

 Nobody wakes up in the morning and expects their life to be completely changed in one instant.
-A spinal cord injury can be the most catastrophic injury a person may experience — leaving behind a life-changing impact on victims and their families.
-In the aftermath of a catastrophic injury, many people will require on-going medical care for the rest of their lives, which is why it is important to have an experienced Missouri spinal cord injury attorney at your side when disaster strikes.
+A spinal cord injury is one of the most catastrophic injuries a person may experience, and our spinal cord injury attorneys have seen the impact it has on victims and their families.

 Understanding the Types of Spinal Cord Injuries

 The spinal cord transmits messages between a person’s brain and the rest of the body.
-If someone sustains a catastrophic injury to the spine, it may impact their spinal cord, vertebrae or nerves that are attached to the spine.
+Our spinal cord injury attorneys have seen these injuries impact the spinal cord, vertebrae or nerves that are attached to the spine.
 The areas that can be affected during an accident are the cervical (neck), thoracic (middle of back) and lumbar (low back) vertebrae.

-The severity of spinal cord injuries may vary depending on the location in the spine and the severity of the injury.
+The spinal cord injuries may vary depending on the location in the spine and the severity.
 Spinal cord injuries may be complete or incomplete.
 A complete spinal cord injury will result in total paralysis below the injury level of the spine.
 It can also result in quadriplegia, which is paralysis to all four limbs or paraplegia, which is paralysis to the lower portion of the body.
 A person with an incomplete spinal injury could still have some motor or sensory body function.

 Car accidents are the leading cause of spinal cord injuries in Missouri and the Midwest.
 According to the National Spinal Cord Injury Statistical Center, 38.6% of spinal cord injuries since 2015 were caused by vehicle crashes.
 Falls from ladders and construction site injuries are also common causes of trauma to the neck and back.